paquiteau/pynufft/README.md

 First of all, I don't know why the person was doing this?
 I won't say this is scientific misconduct but there are just too many errors in this tutorial.
 The person was degrading his own reputation, not PyNUFFT as the user had agreed on the "Disclaimer of Warranty" when they are using PyNUFFT.
 To be clear, the purpose of the PyNUFFT package is to provide a fast and accurate NUFFT implementation on OpenCL/CUDA devices, apart from Numpy/Scipy.
 There has been a concensus that users of the PyNUFFT package should develop their solver, instead of delivering wrong information and abuse this package.

 Actually, his own "superior" work is built on top of the GPU part of PyNUFFT (not the "GPU version of NFFT" as claimed).
-However, this tutorial was deliberately shedding a negative light on PyNUFFT.
+However, this tutorial was shedding a negative light on PyNUFFT.
 This is a kind of "Corporate Abuse of Open Source" https://dev.to/lethargilistic/open-source-has-not-failed-dont-cover-up-corporate-abuse-of-open-source-3ffe .

 One of our colleagues has corrected his error in ESMRMB 2019 but there are more errors.
 So we don't want to waste our time and teach them low-level signal processings.